ASUS routers can now run adam:ONE on most of the stable build of Merlin Supported Models, plus a few additional models, specifically this list:

 dateagain to confirm it is correct before proceeding.

-Now insert your USB flash drive and run these commands (for tested/stable/production version of adam:ONE®):
+Now insert your USB flash drive into the USB port of the router and run these commands (for tested/stable/production version of adam:ONE®):

 cd /tmp curl -L https://adamnet.io/asususb >adamone.sh chmod +x adamone.sh ./adamone.sh install

 Skip this step if you ran the stable installation from the previous step.
 For BETA release only, run these commands instead: